backlogs/www/_posts/en/2000-01-01-introduction.markdown

 If you find any bugs or maybe want to suggest improvements, feel free to file a ticket in the project's [bug tracker](https://github.com/backlogs/redmine_backlogs/issues).
 Better yet, go ahead and fork the project on github so you can fix the bugs yourself, then send us a pull request so that we can incorporate it into the main repo.

-## Compatibility

-We're building this tool during our free time and, therefore, have only been able to test it in the following environments:

-* Google Chrome 6.0.x Windows XP
-* Google Chrome 6.0.x Mac OS X (Snow Leopard)
-* Redmine 1.0.0
-* PostgreSQL 8.4.4
-* MySQL 5.0.83

-So if you come across any problems, please don't hesitate to [file a ticket](https://github.com/backlogs/redmine_backlogs/issues).